micahflee/semiphemeral.com/app/README.md

 # Containers

+## proxy

+This container has nginx, does HTTPS using a Let's Encrypt cert, and forwards traffic to `web`.

 ## web

-This container has nginx, does HTTPS using a Let's Encrypt cert, and forwards traffic to `frontend` and `backend`.
-Note that this container needs a `.env` file that contains `FRONTEND_DOMAIN` and `BACKEND_DOMAIN` defined.

-## frontend

-This is the web app frontend, written in next.js.
-Users register accounts, login, and can change their settings.
-They can see the progress of fetch and delete jobs, and they can search through their own tweets to choose tweets to manually exclude.

-## backend

-This is the web app backend server, written in aiohttp.
+This is the web app, written in aiohttp for the backend and Vue.js for the frontend.

 ## jobs